 Except for total and available potassium, the other examined soil physicochemical properties affected the AMF parameters of olive, and the influences varied.
 Hyphal colonization in olive roots was positively influenced by soil pH and EC.
 The arbuscule colonization in olive roots was negatively influenced by most of the properties, including soil pH, EC, OM, TN, TP, and AN.
 Vesicle colonization was not significantly correlated with any of the soil physicochemical properties.
 Spore density was positively influenced by OM, TN, AN, AP, and sand content and negatively influenced by clay content.
-The Shannon index and Simpson index of AMF in the rhizosphere soil were positively influenced by the clay content in the soil.
-The Shannon index of AMF in the rhizosphere soil was negatively influenced by soil pH, TN, and silt content (Table 3).
-Finally, the Simpson index of AMF in the rhizosphere soil was negatively influenced by pH, OM, and TN.
+The Shannon index and Simpson index of AMF in the rhizosphere soil were positively influenced by soil pH, TN, and silt content (Table 3).
+Finally, the Simpson index of AMF in the rhizosphere soil was negatively influenced by soil pH, TN, and silt content (Table 3).